 The movies I counted as “starring” poc of colour have at least 1 poc as lead or co-lead.

 I respect the fact that some people do not want to see movies about poc as told by white women and have separated these movies accordingly.

 Some of the directors who are woc who have directed the movies starring woc are not the same race as their casts.

 What counts as a woc in the western world is not what is necessarily counted as a woc in the countries that those women are from.
 I have created my international list based on my own western perspective.

-Directed by American WOC starring POC
+American films directed by WOC starring POC

 Directed by WOC starring white people The Republic of Love (Deepa Mehta) D.E.B.S.
 (Angela Robinson) Vanity Fair (Mira Nair) Jennifer’s Body(Karyn Kusama) Last Night (Massy Tadjedin) The Invitation (Karyn Kusama) Equity (Meera Menon) Shake It (Hella Joof)